 Reduce Pollution Effects

 Secondly, it’s vital to lower the impact garbage has on pollution.
 Food residue can emit toxic methane as it rots.
 On a global level, methane gas adds to the greenhouse effect and warms the planet.
+A significant portion of garbage is food waste.
 Handling food scraps properly can reduce pollution and its ill effects on the earth.
+For example, composting organic waste can divert substantial trash from landfills and create nutrient-rich soil for agriculture and gardening.

 Protect Groundwater Sources